FenHua/EARL/readme.md

 # EARL

-This repository provides a simple implementation of the work "Efficient Sparse Attacks on Videos using Reinforcement Learning"
+This repository provides a simple implementation of the work [“Efficient Sparse Attacks on Videos using Reinforcement Learning”](https://dl.acm.org/doi/abs/10.1145/3474085.3475395)

 **Example:**